Embiid has 35 points, 17 rebounds as 76ers beat Cavs 118-114

 Tyrese Maxey’s 3-pointer extended Philadelphia’s lead to 110-106 with 1:19 left, and Harden and Maxey combined to make 6 of 6 free throws in the final 20 seconds to lock up the win.
 There were seven lead changes and four ties in the fourth quarter.

 The 76ers built a 52-35 lead midway through the second, then carried a 72-59 advantage into the break behind 20 points, 11 boards and four assists from Embiid.
-Harris scored 16 points and Harden had 10 points and five assists.
+Tobias Harris had 16 of his 19 points in the opening half.

-Philadelphia took command from the start, jumping ahead 19-4 and 26-10 as Embiid racked up 13 points and eight rebounds in the first.
-Cleveland missed its first 10 3-pointers.
+”Offensively, we didn’t have a lot of hiccups,” Philadelphia coach Doc Rivers said. ”And when it became a free throw contest late, I felt pretty confident because we’ve got a great free throw shooting team.”

 POTENTIAL PREVIEW

-The 76ers and Cavaliers are lined up to meet in the first round of the playoffs, but Cleveland coach J.B.
-Bickerstaff said it’s “way too early to look at that with (13 regular-season games) left.”
-Philadelphia coach Doc Rivers praised the job Bickerstaff has done in cultivating chemistry. ”The Cavs play together and they like each other, which is rare for a young team,” Rivers said.
-“That jumps right out when you watch them.”
+The 76ers and Cavaliers are lined up to meet in the first round of the playoffs, but Bickerstaff said it’s ”way too early to look at that with (13 regular-season games) left.”
+Rivers praised the job Bickerstaff has done in cultivating chemistry. ”The Cavs play together and they like each other, which is rare for a young team,” Rivers said. ”That jumps right out when you watch them.”

 TIP-INS

-76ers: Harden dished out 84 assists in his first eight games after being acquired from Brooklyn on Feb.
-10. “James knows when to be aggressive and when to pass,” Rivers said, chuckling.
-“You ingratiate yourself really quickly to new teammates when you pass to them.” … Two-way G Myles Powell, C Charles Bassey and G Jaden Springer are on G League assignments with the Delaware Blue Coats.
+76ers: Harden has 205 points and 95 assists in nine games since being acquired from Brooklyn on Feb.
+10. ”My playmaking is always going to be there, so it’s just about trying to find opportunities for myself and my new teammates,” Harden said. ”It’s all about winning time for me.” … Two-way G Myles Powell, C Charles Bassey and G Jaden Springer are on G League assignments with the Delaware Blue Coats.

-Cavaliers: F Dean Wade (right knee soreness), who has started 28 games, missed his second straight contest.
-Bickerstaff said Wade was able to manage the injury until it became too painful to play. … G Rajon Rondo (right ankle sprain) was inactive and has sat out 13 games with various right leg issues since being traded by the Lakers on Jan.
+Cavaliers: F Dean Wade (right knee soreness), who has started 28 games, missed his second straight.
+Bickerstaff said Wade was able to manage the injury until it became too painful to play. … G Rajon Rondo (right ankle sprain) was inactive and has sat out 13 games with various right leg issues after being traded by the Lakers on Jan.
 3. … Cleveland plays eight of its final 13 games at Rocket Mortgage FieldHouse.

 UP NEXT